Import and sync data in Airtable

 Data Fetcher is an Airtable extension that connects your bases with external data sources and APIs.
 Users can pull data from REST APIs and external systems without writing code.
 With support for automic syncs, data transformation and mapping, Data Fetcher helps businesses make Airtable their source of truth for all their third-party data.
 It acts as the missing connection between REST API and Airtable.

-How to Connect any REST API to Airtable
+• Connect any REST API to your Airtable base

-How to Make an HTTP GET Request in Airtable
+How to Make REST API Requests in Airtable

 1. Open Data Fetcher in your Airtable base, then click Create your first request.